 - They are looking to buy something (searching for things like “best vegan restaurant in London” or “gift ideas for new moms”)

-If you work on your SEO (search engine optimization), your blog posts will come up in those searches.
+Your blog posts will come up in those searches if you work on your SEO (search engine optimization).
 These people will discover your website and check it out to see if your content helps them with whatever they are searching for.

 Now, let’s imagine that you are selling T-shirts with funny messages and someone is looking online for this exact type of T-shirt.
 Google suggests them to check out one of your blog posts where you wrote about the different types of T-shirts people can buy from you.
 Maybe the blog post is called “5 Funny T-shirts To Buy For Father’s Day”.
 This blog post includes links to your shop page, where people can place an order.